Livox-SDK/livox_ros_driver/README.md

 }
 ```

-   The parameter attributes in the above json file are described in the following table :
+&ensp;&ensp;&ensp;&ensp;The parameter attributes in the above json file are described in the following table :

-​                                                    LiDAR configuration parameter
+<center>LiDAR configuration parameter</center>

 | Parameter                  | Type    | Description                                                  | Default         |
 | :------------------------- | ------- | ------------------------------------------------------------ | --------------- |